ibm-cloud-docs/containers/cs_integrations_helm.md

 ## Migrating from Helm v2 to v3
 {: #migrate_v3}

-[Helm v3 was released on 13 November 2019](https://helm.sh/blog/helm-3-released/){:external}.
+[Helm v3 was released on 13 November 2019](https://helm.sh/blog/helm-3-released/){: external}.
 In Helm v3, the Helm server Tiller is removed, among many other changes.
 Continue to use Helm with Tiller only if you have specific requirements to use Helm v2 in your cluster.
 Otherwise, migrate to Helm v3.
 {: shortdesc}

 1. Before you migrate, review the [list of changes between v2 and v3](https://helm.sh/docs/topics/v2_v3_migration/){: external} and the [v3 FAQs](https://helm.sh/docs/faq/){: external}.